-There is a single issue of medals made by The West Ham School Board between 1894 and 1899.
-A table showing the known varieties is shown below.
-Illustrations of the medals follow the table.
-The final section of this page contains information abstracted from the local archives.
+There is a single issue of medals made by The West Ham School Board between 1892 and 1899.
+A table showing the known, and conjectural, varieties is shown below.

 |Dates Issued||Years||Metal||Obverse Type||Reverse Type|